MeshSplats: Mesh-Based Rendering with Gaussian Splatting Initialization: with Gaussian Splatting Prior

 \paragraph{Rendering \our{} in Nvdiffrast}

-The rasterization process, facilitated by Nvdiffrast on a mesh soup, involves the transformation of 3D vertices into 2D screen space, culminating in rendering these vertices as an image.
+The rasterization process, facilitated by Nvdiffrast on a mesh soup, involves transforming 3D vertices into 2D screen space, culminating in rendering these vertices as an image.
 The process initiates with transforming vertices into clip space utilizing a model-view-projection (MVP) matrix, which maps them into normalized device coordinates.
-This step ensures that the vertices are appropriately positioned for rendering on the screen.
+This ensures that the vertices are appropriately positioned for rendering on the screen.

 The rasterization process utilizes a depth-peeling technique to manage transparency and overlapping geometry.
 This method involves the iterative rendering of the scene in multiple layers, ensuring that each layer is correctly composited with the others.
 The rasterized output and its derivatives are computed for each layer, enabling precise interpolation of vertex colors across the triangles.
 The interpolated colors are then blended with the accumulated colors from previous layers, taking into account transparency through the alpha channel.
 This blending process ensures that transparent regions are accurately represented in the final image.